JTGA/Tech-Trivia/README.md

 - As a player I want to be able to reflect on the information and learn from it
 - As a player I want to be challanged on my technical knowhow and programming expertise
 - As a player I want to test my coding knowledge
+- As a player a timed game is optional